primer76/alx-low_level_programming/0x01-variables_if_else_while/README.md

 7. Prints lowercase in reverse
 8. Prints all the numbers of base 16 in lovercase
 9. Prints all possible combinations of single digit numbers
+10. prints all possible different combinations of two digits
+11. prints all possible different combinations of three digits.
+12. prints all possible combinations of two two-digit numbers.